Have you ever thought about using fitness for stress management? If not, I’m sure you’ll change your mind after this post.

 Does knowing in your mind that you should be doing more to improve your fitness level makes you feel:

-Now tell me, are you sure you don’t have between 30 minutes to one hour 3 or 5 times a week to sneak some physical activity in your life?
+Now tell me, are you sure you don’t have between 30 minutes to one hour 3 or 5 times a week to sneak some physical activity into your life?

 Aren’t I worth the investment in my well-being?